Chinese Herbal Medicine FAQs

 • Tinctures & topicals: Liquid extracts or powders for specific needs.

 • Herbal medicine isn’t meant to be taken forever.
 Most people start noticing changes within a few days to a few weeks, but substantial improvement often takes about 3–4 months of consistent treatment.
 As your health improves, the goal is to adjust or reduce your formula so you take only what you truly need.
-Treatment is always focused on helping you reach balance—not keeping you on herbs long-term.
+Treatment is always focused on helping you reach balance!
+Not keeping you on herbs long-term.

 • No!
 Herbs and acupuncture can be used together or separately.
 Many people choose to combine them for faster, more complete results, but herbal medicine can be very effective on its own.
 We’ll design your treatment plan based on what’s best for your needs, goals, and lifestyle.